Lyndseyfin/10-Team-Profile-Generator/README.md

 # 10-Team-Profile-Generator

 # Description
- I have created a NODE CLI team profile generator for a software engineering team based on the users input.
+ I have created a Node.js command-line application for a software engineering team based on the users input.
 Once user has input all required fields/answered all promted questions, an HTML webpage will be generated with the teams information.
 All tests have passed and the app is ready to go!

 # Table of Contents
 1. [Title](Title)